John-Atha/AI-Traffic/README.md

 ## Project 5 - Traffic

-* An AI to classify traffic signs that appear in photographs.
+* An AI to classify traffic signs that appear in images.

 ## Usage